 I’ve never met a teapot that I didn’t like.
 And that’s almost it right there.
-We collect things for the fun and the enjoyment.
+We collect things for fun and enjoyment.
 We also collect things because it strikes a sentimental cord; it reflects our interests and style.
 The bonus is that we learn a lot about history and the economy over the decades.

 I’m not talking about clutter.
 (That can happen too.)
 It’s more about a hobby that we’re passionate about.
-Stamps, coins, buttons, postcards, cookie jars, dolls and shoe collections, some we display and some we love to brag about.
+Stamps, coins, buttons, postcards, cookie jars, dolls, and shoe collections, some we display, and some we love to brag about.

-If you have a collection that tells a story reminds you of a moment and makes you feel good then it’s a keeper.
+If you have a collection that tells a story, reminds you of a moment, and makes you feel good then it’s a keeper.
 It’s one of those things that make you happy.

 Why Do We Collect Things?

 Although it may sometimes seem as if we have a genetic predilection to collecting things, it is actually a basic human instinct.
 Our need to collect things is a survival advantage enhanced by natural selection over the centuries.
 Ancient ancestors who were able to gather scarce objects were more likely to live longer.
 Meaning you’re not alone when it comes to your love of collecting items.
 Even in our modern age, the accumulation of wealth and assets correlates to longer life expectancy.
 But besides this instinctive trait, there are numerous other reasons why we may feel the need to collect:

 If you have an innate curiosity, then collecting certain items is a way for you to learn more about history or just the things that fascinate you.
 Collecting specific items mean learning all about them, their history, and their uses, and of course their value.

 As an avid collector, you may actually take great pleasure in the act of searching for items to add to your collection.
 Or you may love displaying your collection and the sight of it brings you great peace.
 Collecting things can be a stress buster, mood booster, and relaxing activity for many people.